 At any stage the debtor can pay the amount then outstanding in full by due date or make a payment arrangement with the Fines Enforcement and Recovery Unit.

-The same procedure applies for an unpaid Police Expiation Notice or notice issued by a local government council.
+The same procedure applies for an unpaid Police Expiation Notice or notice issued by a local government council, however, the late fees that apply may be different [see Fines Enforcement and Debt Recovery Regulations 2018 (SA)].
 If the notice is disputed, a person may elect to be prosecuted or may request that the notice be withdrawn because it is trifling.
 If payment will cause financial hardship, an application should be made to the Fines Enforcement and Recovery Unit to pay by installments or to extend the time to pay.
-However, if enforcement proceedings have already commenced, the only option is to apply to the court for a review of the enforcement order.

 Where a fine imposed in another State has not been fully paid, leading to a warrant for commitment being issued, a warrant of apprehension may be issued by the registrar of the interstate court and forwarded to South Australia for execution [ see further Service and Execution of Process Act 1992 (Cth)].
 If the person pays the fine in full after the warrant has been issued but before it has been executed, the warrant may be withdrawn.